 One of my favorite books is Gary Chapman's Five Love Languages.
 The truths of this book have guided me in relationships and in ministry.
 Chapman's premise is that individuals give and receive love in different ways; that is, we speak different languages when it comes to communicating love.
 Chapman has identified five love languages: Gifts, Physical Touch, Quality Time, Acts of Service, and Words of Affirmation.
-This week is Teacher Appreciation Week and it occurs to me that Chapman's book offers insight that might help us encourage our teachers.
+It occurs to me that Chapman's book offers insight that might help us encourage our teachers.

 Gifts.
 Chapman makes it clear that the cost of the gift is not the issue.
 A person whose love languages is gifts, feels just as beloved when the gift is a picture drawn by a child as she does when it is a pricey trinket.
 The point is to have something tangible.
 Teachers might enjoy gift cards to a nearby restaurant, items for their classrooms such as school or office supplies, or personal remembrances like flowers or photographs.